Requires Plugin Alliance account.

 Quantization noise of raising 6 dB at 1000 Hz of Kirchhoff-EQ.

-Since there's already 64-bits, why not go further?
+Since there's already 64-bit, why not go further?
 Kirchhoff-EQ uses a technique called "Double-Double" to make precision of internal processing reach 117 bits!
 This is the first equalizer in the world to reach such precision.
-You can switch between 64-bits and 117-bits at any time.
+You can switch between 64-bit and 117-bit at any time.
 It satisfies the most demanding ears.

-* Linear-phase mode always uses 64-bits as it is an FIR(finite impulse response) filter, and does not support 117-bits.
+* Linear-phase mode always uses 64-bit as it is an FIR(finite impulse response) filter, and does not support 117-bit.

 The slope of most filter types can be continuously changed from 0 dB/oct, 6 dB/oct or 12 dB/oct up to 96 dB/oct.
 Would you like to try a 8.125 dB/oct highpass?

 Get vintage and modern at same time!
 We modeled 9 vintage EQ hardware units as a total of 32 EQ types implemented in Kirchhoff-EQ.
 Benefit from Robust Nyquist-Matched Transform, every EQ type precisely matches the original hardware and won't cramp near Nyquist frequency.
 For a further step, unlike the original hardware that only allows to choose between several frequency positions, we modified the DSP model to make adjustable frequency points for all these types!
 Every type in these models can be used together with regular EQ types or other modeled types, and can be applied with dynamic functions (except lowpass and highpass types).
 This brings you more freedom and convenient operations.

 * No non-linear behaviors were modeled.
 All vintage filter types only contain ideal linear parts of their physical model.